What Does An Auto Mechanic Do?

 You will need a GED or high school diploma to enroll.

 You will take a variety of classes that can include things like steerings systems, brake systems, manual transmission as well as some more common classes like math and possibly engineering or computers.
 All of these play together to make you a stronger candidate to future employers.

-Job Outlook For Auto Mechanics
+Recommended Skills For Auto Mechanics